youandmedigital/craft-breadcrumb/README.md

 If you have a url that looks like `https://mysite.local/c/12/random/post-title`, Breadcrumb is not for you.

-If you need to pull in a custom field to generate each title, this is not possible.
+If you need to pull in a custom field to generate each title, Breadcrumb is not for you.
 Titles are generated from the URL.
 You can customise the last url segment only.

 If you have a multilingual site setup, Breadcrumb will add the language segment to the crumb.
 This can be fixed by utilising the `homeTitle`, `homeUrl` and `skipUrlSegment` settings.